 The Company maintains a 401(k) profit-sharing plan for its employees.
 Employees may contribute a certain percentage of their compensation to the plan.
 The Company contributions to the plan are discretionary, and are determined by resolution of the Board of Directors.
-Starting in fiscal 2006, the Company will match 100% of the first 4% of employee contributions for the year ended December 31, 2006.
-This matching contribution of approximately \$84,000 and \$64,000 was charged to expense for the first and second quarters, respectively.
+Starting in fiscal 2006, the Company began matching 100% of employee contributions up to 4% of their compensation.
+This matching contribution of approximately \$84,000, \$64,000 and \$74,000 was charged to expense for the first, second and third quarters, respectively.